How Are Ramen Noodles Made | Delicious & Easy

 Can you buy ramen noodles without the seasoning packet?

-Yes, you can find plain ramen noodles at most Asian markets.
-These noodles can be used in soups or stir-fries.
+Yes, plain ramen noodles can be found at most Asian markets.
+These noodles can be used in various recipes, including soups and stir-fries.

 Do ramen noodles have gluten?

-Ramen noodles are made from wheat flour, so they do contain gluten.
-If you are looking for a gluten-free alternative, you can find rice noodles or soba noodles at most Asian markets.
+Yes, ramen noodles are made from wheat flour, which contains gluten.
+If you require a gluten-free option, consider using rice noodles or soba noodles instead.

 Is ramen healthier than pasta?